apache/accumulo-website/_docs-2-0/administration/configuration-management.md

 ### Default values

 All [properties][props] have a default value that is listed for each property on the [properties][props] page.
 Default values are set in the source code.
-While defalt values have the lowest precendence, they are usually optimal.
+While default values have the lowest precedence, they are usually optimal.
 However, there are cases where a change can increase query and ingest performance.

 ### accumulo-site.xml